cuelio/Twingate_Exercise/README.md

    table of sorts that translates a logical memory block index to an actually buffer index quickly.

 #### Minor things I would improve with more time
+1. Would consider adding a FragmentedMemoryBlock class that extends MemoryBlock.
+Would make it easier to identify if we need to perform the operations in a fragmented way, and could add some methods/member variables to FragmentedMemoryBlock to make the fragmented operations easier to read and implement
-1. Complete Javadoc comments for public methods
+2. Complete Javadoc comments for public methods
-2. Increase test coverage
+3. Increase test coverage